sio/LibPQ/Docs/Modules.md

 - **[Folder.Latest]** -
   Get the path of the newest subdirectory or file in the given folder.
 Supports custom sort order and filter functions.

+## Function functions

+- **[Function.Chain]** -
+  Apply a sequence of operations to the input value.
+Input for each consecutive operation is the output from the previous one.

 ## List functions